Partnership Program

 • Erecting signage related to the AIS prevention, regulations, by-laws, or best practices.

-• Outreach and education efforts outside of the broad public outreach conducted by the province.
+• Outreach and education efforts outside of the broad public outreach conducted by the Manitoba government.

 • Promoting Clean, Drain, Dry as a standard for AIS prevention and containment.